 Financial Company Names: Three Branding Strategies for Creating a Solid Corporate Identity

-When it comes to finding the right company name, a lot depends on the industry sector and competitive landscape.
+When it comes to financial company names, finding the right one depends on the industry sector and competitive landscape.
 For financial services companies, where credibility is a big concern, there is a fine line between brand names that stand out too much (like a web 2.0 company) and ones that blend in (and read like descriptive yellow page listings.)
-To demonstrate the polar "bookends" of branding, Slam Dunk Capital would be a bit much, whereas Capital Management Associates would be a real yawner.
+To demonstrate the polar “bookends” of branding, Slam Dunk Capital would be a bit much, whereas Capital Management Associates would be a real yawner.
 The following naming strategies will provide you with tools for creating a company name that is both memorable and credible.

 Strategy 1: Perennials or Evergreen Brand Names

-A good middle ground for financial services companies, is what we call "perennials" or "evergreen" brand names.
+A good middle ground for financial company names is what we call “perennials” or “evergreen” brand names.
 This type of company naming strategy involves creating unique brand names based on combining words with pre-existing positive equity.
-A few examples of this naming strategy in operation are...
+A few examples of this naming strategy in operation are…

 FreedomPeak Financial – This pre-retirement planning firm chose an aspirational name that speaks to “climbing higher,” “reaching a goal,” and “attaining the summit.”